Today’s topic is common chicken diseases and problems found in your flock that you can usually treat at home.

 Although our hens can at times seem to be hardy, any of these chicken diseases can become dangerous and if not treated fatal.

 Treating your flock at home can be intimidating at first, but as you tackle some of the smaller things, the bigger things won’t hold as much anxiety for you.

 Remember that whilst diet alone may not ‘cure’ your chicken, it goes a long way.

 A well-rounded diet that contains all the nutrients needed for health, plus some extra little additives such as apple cider vinegar, garlic, probiotics and oregano can go a long way to building a great immune system.

 The stronger that system is, the better the likelihood is that your flock shakes off some of the diseases that attack them.

-Remember though, these tips and advice are not a replacement for veterinary care, if in doubt refer to your veterinarian.
+Remember though, that these tips and advice are not a replacement for veterinary care, if in doubt refer to your veterinarian.

 There are a few other problems that you can treat at home too, look for our second installment on chicken diseases coming soon.

-Do you have any specific things that you would like us cover?
+Do you have any specific things that you would like us to cover?
 Let us know in the comments section below…